david-ruffin/sec-agent-tools/PLAN.md

 3. **Examples**: Sample queries and how to break them down
 4. **Output Format**: Clear structure for tool selection and parameter formatting

-## Testing Strategy
+## Simple Testing Strategy

-Each milestone should be tested independently with:

-1. **Unit Tests**: Verify each tool agent works correctly with valid and invalid inputs
-2. **Integration Tests**: Verify multi-step workflows with predefined inputs
-3. **End-to-End Tests**: Verify complete user journeys from query to response
+For the POC, we'll use a simplified testing approach:

+1. **Manual Function Testing**: Test each agent function independently with real API calls
+2. **Logging**: Implement detailed logging for debugging
+3. **Status Codes**: Use HTTP-style status codes to track success/failure

+This will provide sufficient validation while avoiding over-engineering.

 ## Conclusion